Husky & Onigunsô

 In our video about Japanese Christmas Traditions, we talked about Japanese Christmas foods.
 Basically, it didn’t amount to much more than fancy restaurant food and KFC Christmas buckets.
 Japanese New Year, on the other hand, is loaded with a smorgasbord of traditional dishes.

-In fact, the selection of Japanese New Year Food at department stores such as Seibu, Tobu, Isetan, or various Tokyu Food Shows was too much to experience in one holiday season.
+In fact, the selection of Japanese New Year Foods at department stores such as Seibu, Tobu, Isetan, or various Tokyu Food Shows was too much to experience in one holiday season.
 Even if eating hefty dinners for a week, I would not be able to taste it all.
-For now, let's focus on a few central Japanese New Year dishes.
+For now, let's focus on a few traditional Japanese New Year dishes.

 But before we get to the stunning Osechi New Year dinner boxes, year-crossing noodles, and seven-herb rice porridge, lets quickly consider the Japanese New Year ritual.
 In particular, the family gatherings are quite different in nature from what I am used to in Norway.

 If you can read Japanese, we wrote this Japanese blog post about how we celebrated new years in Norway, and how Onigunsô discovered one common thing between Japanese and Norwegian new year traditions.